Why a Health Coaching Business Logo Should Come Last

 The problem is we’re bombarded with 6,000 to 10,000 messages every day.
 It’s impossible to process all of them.
 So our brain is designed to filter out most of the information our eyes and ears take in.
 Instead, it focuses on any messages that are related to one of our problems.
 When it sees one, it pays attention.

 So the key to successful marketing is to create messaging that makes it through your prospect’s filter.
-That’s why the most effective marketing focuses on a specific person with a specific problem – a.k.a.
-Your Most Valuable Client.
+That’s why the most effective marketing focuses on helping people solve a specific problem – a.k.a. your most valuable client.

-Before You Design a Health Coach Logo, You Need to Know Your Brand Value
+Before You Design a Health Coaching Business Logo, You Need to Know Your Brand Value

 Your logo doesn’t make you unique and different … your brand value does.
 That may sound obvious, yet many health coaches spent very little time defining their brand value.